 Watershed 101: Why Salt Lake City's Snow Tastes So Delicious

 That snow you've been daydreaming about all winter, yup.
 That's a major source of Salt Lake City's drinking water.
-Here's a few tips on how you can responsibly recreate in the Wasatch watershed.
+Here's a few tips on how you can responsibly recreate in the Wasatch watershed once the snow melts.

 Watershed 101: Why Salt Lake City's Snow Tastes So Delicious

-Looming above the glittering sprawl of Salt Lake City lies the Wasatch Mountain Range, home to one of the highest quality water sources in the nation and a protected watershed area of 190 square miles.
+Looming above the glittering sprawl of the Salt Lake Valley lies the Wasatch Mountain Range, home to one of the highest quality water sources in the nation and a protected watershed area of 190 square miles.

 Why protect Salt Lake City’s watershed areas?

-The areas below are watersheds protected by Salt Lake City Public Utilities.
+The areas below are watersheds as designated by Salt Lake City Public Utilities

 • City Creek Canyon